Ariana Grande Mourns the Death of Mac Miller With a Touching Photo

 Braun also wrote, "This was a good man with a great heart.
 He will be missed and is gone way too soon.
 I'm angry to say RIP buddy."

 Miller passed away on Friday at the age of 26.
-While his cause of death yet to be confirmed, it's been reported that he died of an overdose.
+While his cause of death has yet to be confirmed, it's been reported that he died of an overdose.

 In May 2018, Mac (whose real name is Malcom McCormick) and Grande ended their two-year relationship.
 At the time, the "No Tears Left to Cry" songstress said she "[adored] him endlessly" and was "grateful to have him" in her life, whether as a significant other or friend.
 Grande, 25, later described their union as "toxic," alluding to his sobriety issues as the reason for the relationship's demise.